Classroom Resources: Molecules & Bonding

 In this project, students will research a molecule selected from the teacher approved list, construct a three-dimensional model of the molecule, and present their research to the class in a 7-10 minute oral presentation.

 Access is an AACT member benefit.
-Activity: VSEPR Modeling
+Activity: James Bonded Mark as Favorite (17 Favorites)

 • Covalent Bonding, Naming Compounds, Molecular Formula, Lewis Structures | High School